Is Cast Iron Safe?

 Problems With Inorganic Iron

-When inorganic iron is ingested the best case scenario is that it will be eliminated in the stool.
+When inorganic (non-heme) iron is ingested the best case scenario is that it will be eliminated in the stool.
 This is why inorganic iron supplements turn the stool dark and often cause constipation.
 Our bodies cannot easily break down this form of iron because it is a metal.
-Organic iron, on the other hand, does not darken the stool and can actually loosen the stool when ingested in some high iron foods such as raisins and prunes.
+Organic iron (heme), on the other hand, does not darken the stool.

 But I Love My Cast Iron